 Veganism is not a diet

 Veganism is an ethical movement, where an individual, that refers to themselves as a vegan, sustains from all animal products in the form of food and clothing, doesn’t buy products that have been tested on animals or that required animal abuse of any kind.
 So veganism, even though it is a noble movement, is not a diet.
 Any diet, that only specifies what foods to avoid, could potentially be a very dangerous diet.
 When a diet eliminates whole food groups, it is crucial that you understand why and how to replace them.
 A plant-based diet is also vegan but it focuses predominantly on whole plant-based foods.

-With the rise of veganism, meat and cheese replacements dairy replacements can be found in almost every store.
+With the rise of veganism, meat and dairy replacements can be found in almost every store.
 Many people that decide to go vegan just substitute their meat and cheese with vegan substitutes, maybe throw in some random supplements and that’s it.
 But that is dangerous.
 I have been there, trust me.
-The meat and cheese replacements can be very unhealthy and much less nutritious than what they mimic.
+The meat and cheese replacements can be very unhealthy and even less nutritious than what they mimic.
 Even supplements can be very dangerous, there are many studies that show taking isolated nutrients can have unpredictable outcomes.
 So it’s crucial that we know our food and decide on what to eat and not just what not to eat.
+That is why I think every vegan should choose a whole food plant-based diet.

-And finally, we come to the part why this blog exists and why you should read it.
-As someone, who has had a deeper insight into the plant-based nutrition and is tracking all the recent research and development daily (thanks to Dr. Greger’s podcast and Nutrition Studies Newsletter), I made it my mission to put it into practice and make the best out of it.
-This mission is to keep you away from processed foods and vegan junk food as much as possible and to make sure you are getting proper nutrition to sustain the vegan lifestyle in the long run.
-Yes, whole foods can taste amazing all by themselves, even I enjoy boiled potatoes with no seasoning whatsoever now and then (try it, it’s a whole new experience!).
+Yes, whole foods can taste amazing all by themselves.
+They are also very easy to prepare and very cheap.
 As someone who really enjoys their food and gets all the people that are transitioning, I know how to make our taste buds happy.
-If I state one of my proudest achievements, just to give you an example, I helped my partner transition from a junk food meat eater to a whole food plant-based no oil eater in no time.
+Let me state just one of my proudest achievements.
+I helped my partner transition from a junk food meat eater to a whole food plant-based no oil eater in no time.
 He helped me remember, what junk and meat-eaters crave and I created those indulging foods 100% from whole plants.
 And I made it so it takes little time, is incredibly simple, quick, cheap, delicious and nutritious.
 All the recipes are of course also vegan as I also sustain from all animal products for ethical reasons.

-Blogs, tips & tricks and recipes
+Articles, tips & tricks and recipes

 Comments and discussion